-However, you should understand that it is always best to have agreement written down and signed by all parties.
+However, you should understand that it is always best to have an agreement written down and signed by all parties.

-If not, you will be stuck with the burden of proving that the oral contract exists and what the specific terms of the contract are.
+If not, you will be stuck with the burden of proving that the verbal contract exists and what the specific terms of the contract are.
 It is also more difficult to prove the 'intention to be bound' in an unwritten contract.

 Ensure a contract does what you think it does

-It can be too easy to assume that what was agreed verbally has been translated perfectly into a written agreement.
-Often this isn't the case, and a party can be caught out by relying more of the 'sentiment' or 'spirit' of what was discussed rather that what made it into the written contract.
+It can be all too easy to assume that what was agreed verbally has been translated perfectly into a written agreement.
+Often this isn't the case, and a party can be caught out by relying more of the 'sentiment' or 'spirit' of what was discussed rather than what made it into the written contract.

 Add a Dispute Resolution clause

-Proactively reviewing your contracts
+Proactively review your contracts

 Catalyst Law are team of legal professionals with over 20 years' experience helping businesses and people with their legal problems.